healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 In this example, Healthchecks would generate ping email addresses similar to `3f1a7317-8e96-437c-a17d-b0d550b51e86@ping.my-hc.example.org`.

+This setting only controls how the ping email addresses are constructed, and does not by itself enable the ping-by-sending-email functionality.
+To receive emails, you will also need:

+* A DNS record pointing `ping.my-hc.example.org` to your Healthchecks instance's IP address.
+* `manage.py smtpd` (Healthchecks' SMTP listener service) running, listening on port 25, and reachable from the outside world.

 ## `PING_ENDPOINT` {: #PING_ENDPOINT }

 Default: `SITE_ROOT` + `/ping/`